alem-platform/sprint-js/story02/key-finder/README.md

 # The Key Finder

-Write a function called `keyGuardian` that takes an object and a key name, and checks if the key is present, using the in operator.
-The presence of the key must be true, even if its value is falsy
+Write a function called `keyGuardian` that takes an object and a key name, and checks if the key is present, using the `in` operator.
+The presence of the key must be true, even if its value is `falsy`.

 ### Resources: